-In 2012, Miami police were forced to shoot and kill a man who was under the influence of synthetic drugs.
+In 2012, Miami police were forced to shoot and kill a man who was believed to be under the influence of synthetic drugs.
 Their reason?
-The man high on the drugs was eating a homeless man’s face.
-It was a disgusting assault and was said to have lasted for 18 agonizing minutes.
+The man who was high on the drugs was eating a homeless man’s face.
+The assault was said to have lasted for 18 agonizing minutes.
 It was captured on nearby surveillance cameras.
 It’s not clear what provoked the man to start the attack, but one of the side effects of synthetic drugs is violent outbursts and disassociation.

 The Most Common Types of Synthetic Drugs